hydrodynamicstability/statquotes/README.md

   - Statistical assumptions as empirical commitments.
 In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

+- Null hypothesis significance testing "often amounts to uncertainty laundering.
+Any study, no matter how poorly designed and conducted, can lead to statistical significance and thus a declaration of truth or falsity.
+NHST was supposed to protect researchers from over-interpreting noisy data.
+Now it has the opposite effect."

+  - Blakeley B. McShane and Andrew Gelman (2017)

+  - Five ways to fix statistics.  *Nature*, 551:  557-559.

 ## Statistical conclusions

 - "Absence of evidence is not evidence of absence."

+  - Unknown

 - "Generally, replication and prediction of new results provide a harsher and more useful validating regime than statistical testing of many models on one data set.
 Fewer assumptions are needed, there is less chance of artifact, more kinds of variation can be explored, and alternative explanations can be ruled out."